sap-tutorials/Tutorials/tutorials/btp-app-prepare-xsuaa/btp-app-prepare-xsuaa.md

 [ACCORDION-BEGIN [Step 3: ](Roles and scopes)]
 In the context of Cloud Foundry, a single authorization is called scope.
 For example, there could be a scope "Read" and a scope "Write".
 The scope allows a user to read or write a certain business object.
 Scopes can't be assigned to users directly.
 They're packaged into roles.
 For example, there could a role "Editor" consisting of the "Read" and "Write" scopes, while the role "Viewer" consists only of the "Read" scope.

-However, CAP recommends using roles only, and creating one-to-one mappings between roles and scopes.
-We defined two roles like in section [Authorization](https://cap.cloud.sap/docs/guides/authorization#user-claims) in the CAP documentation.

 [DONE]
 [ACCORDION-END]
 ---